hth313/boost41/doc/catalog.rst

 Boost provides an extension mechanism to the catalog function.
-Once Boost is inserted it installs a system shell that replaces a couple of keys and ``CAT`` is one of them.
+Once Boost is inserted it installs a system shell that replaces a couple of keys.
+The ``CAT`` function is one of them.

 Overview
 ========

 The new ``CAT`` function prompts for a 2-digit catalog number to show.
-Once entered, the notification mechanism of OS4 is used to find a module that implements the entered catalog.
+Once entered, the notification mechanism provided by OS4 is used to find a module that implements the entered catalog.

 If there is no module that overrides the entered catalog it falls back